 After the last move, I didn’t have a smooth transition like the former times.
 For eighteen months I did not have my own place.
-I wasn’t homeless, (thanks to my parents & boyfriend) but it’s definitely a difficult transition to go from living independently for most of your adult life to depending on others to open their home to you & be that humbled and vulnerable.
+I wasn’t homeless, (thanks to my parents & boyfriend) but it’s definitely a difficult transition to go from living independently for most of your adult life to depending on others to open their home to you.
+It was a humbling experience at once of the most vulnerable times of my life.
 I’ve always taken pride in my home and being able to support myself so being displaced multiple times took a toll on me emotionally.
 But it also made me evaluate what I wanted out of a home and that it was worth waiting for.

 That brings us to today.
 I found a house that might be the one, a starter house, possible one day investment property, the one.
-It’s a mid-century, split level.
-The interiors have been recently renovated and the property turned into two units.
+It’s a mid-century, split level that was converted into two units.
+The interiors have been recently renovated.
 The main level has its own entrance and open concept living, dining and kitchen area.
 With three bedrooms and one bathroom (bummer) but a driveway & garage.
 If you live in Jersey City you understand the HUGE value that holds.
 You don’t normally get to say you have those amenities here.
 The area is pre-gentrified but its safe and changes are coming.

-So this post is really long and if you’re still reading thank you.
+So this post is really long and if you’re still reading, thank you!
 My goal this year is to truly put my mark on this home.
-I want to test, practice and refine my design & styling talents and I want to properly share that here on the blog.
-Another goal is to use my home to create a portfolio so that I can start my own styling business before the end of the year.
+I want to test, practice and refine my taste & styling talents and I want to properly share that here on the blog.
+Another goal is to use my home to start a personal portfolio so that I can start a styling business.
 So yes, there are big changes on the horizon and I’m hoping you’ll support and also get lots of inspiration for your own space along the way!

 Wait did you guys think I wasn’t gonna share the place?
 C’mon you know me better than that.
 See the subpar iphone picks (sorry) and the first set of changes to take place.